Jaki Liebezeit

 Featured:

+He was born in Dresden, Germany.
 In the mid-1960s, he was part of Manfred Schoof's quintet, who were early exponents of European free jazz.

 He subsequently moved towards the new possibilities being opened by psychedelic music as a member of Can.
 His drumming was prominent in the band's sound, particularly in his much-admired contribution to the side-long "Halleluhwah" on Tago Mago.
-Liebezeit is best known for his exceptional 'metronome' style of playing; other members of Can have suggested that he sounds as though he is "half man, half machine".
+Liebezeit is best known for his exceptional "metronome" style of playing; other members of Can have suggested that he sounds as though he is "half-man, half machine".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jaki Liebezeit" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jaki Liebezeit" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools